 Because palliative care is comprehensive, it is offered by a team of health care professionals.

-- A palliative care physician works with your primary care provider and primary nurse in addressing the goals of your care and management of your symptoms.
+- The palliative care providers work with your attending physician and primary nurse to address the goals of your care and management of your symptoms.

 - A social worker assists you with emotional and social issues, and gets you connected with vital resources at the hospital and in the community.